petersolar/kk_youtube/README.md

 # Youtube element

-This KC custom element allows you to add various types of youtube video url, it extracts the video id for your apps and shows the video.
+This KC custom element allows you to add various types of youtube video url, it extracts and __stores__ the video id for your apps and shows the video.

 ![screenshot](https://amend.cz/youtube/youtube2.png)